tsuki-lang/tsuki/spec.md

 The following identifiers are reserved as _keywords_:
 ```
-_ and as atom auto dependency derive do elif else for fun getters if impl
+_ and as atom auto box dependency derive do elif else for fun getters if impl
-import in is let macro match move not object or pub rc return self try type
+import in is let macro match move not object or pub return self try type uninit
-uninit union where while var
+union where while var
 ```
 TODO: This list of keywords is constantly changing as the language spec is refined, and may currently be imprecise.
 It should be updated once the compiler is finished.